6581-sound-interface-device/graphicalfreecom/README.md

 [![Build](../../workflows/Build/badge.svg)](../../actions)

 ## About ##
-This software is part of the FreeDOS project.
+This software is forked from and not affiliated with the FreeDOS project.
 Please visit the freedos web page at http://www.freedos.org/ for more information about FreeDOS.

-FreeCOM implements the command processor for the DOS kernel.
-It is usually the first program started by the kernel and provides a command line interface to interactively run other DOS programs.
+gFreeCOM implements the command processor for the DOS kernel.
+It is usually the first program started by the kernel and provides a graphical command line interface to interactively run other DOS programs more pleasantly on flat-panel displays (such as laptop computers).

-Additionally, FreeCOM implements a BATCH file processor allowing scripting of commands as well.
+Additionally, gFreeCOM implements a BATCH file processor allowing scripting of commands as well.
 See http://help.fdos.org/en/hhstndrd/batch/index.htm for more help with batch commands.

 ## More information ##